42 Strange Symptoms That Can Signal a Serious Disease

 You bruise easily

 When you look down, suddenly you see a bunch of discolorations dotting your legs.
-Have you just been extra clumsy?
+Is this a leg rash or have you just been extra clumsy?
 Maybe, but it can also be a silent sign of leukemia.
 Low blood platelet counts can make you more susceptible to bruises, notes the American Cancer Society.
 Of course, this doesn’t have to be your first worry, but if your doc suspects a problem, they will check your blood cell count before more invasive testing, like taking a bone marrow sample.

 You notice a black streak on your nail

-The primary place you likely suspect skin cancer is, well, your skin, but it can also appear on the skin of your nailbed, too.
+The primary place you likely suspect skin cancer is, well, your skin, but it can also appear on the skin of your nail bed, too.
 Called acral lentiginous melanoma (ALM), this type of skin cancer can look like a dark streak under your nail, the Aim at Melanoma Foundation notes.
-If you have this mark on your nail, you should get checked for cancer.
+If you have this mark on your nail, you should get checked for cancer, although it could have other causes, including bruising from an injury.

 Your sense of smell is dull

 If your nose doesn’t perk up to various smells, your ears should perk up to the possibility of an increased odds for Alzheimer’s disease.
-In a study published in Neurology, three hundred people who already had a parent with the disease (and thus were considered higher risk) were asked to take scratch-and-sniff tests (scents varied from lemon to gasoline).
+In a study published in Neurology in 2017, 300 people who already had a parent with the disease (and thus were considered higher risk) were asked to take scratch-and-sniff tests (scents varied from lemon to gasoline).
 People who weren’t as sharp odor identifiers also had markers of AD.
 Of course, this isn’t enough to diagnose you.
 If you’re worried about your risk, particularly if you have a family history of the disease, talk to your doctor.
 Check out the everyday habits that can help prevent Alzheimer’s disease.

 Your child has sudden OCD